MicrosoftDocs/fabric-docs/docs/workload-development-kit/sample-features.md

     - **Dialog description** - The text you enter here will appear in the top of the dialog box.
     - **Supported types** - Showcases the ability to create a dropdown list of items that can be filtered when displaying the dialog box.
 This option isn't implemented.
     - **Present workspace explorer** - When turned on, workspace explorer is open when the dialog box is opened.
-    - **Allow multiselection** - When on, you can select multiple items in the dialog box.
+    - **Allow multiselection** - When turned on, you can select multiple items in the dialog box.

 ### FluentUI Playground